 So here’s the info that you’ve been waiting for.
 Get your eggs ready.

-How to Make Perfect Hard Cooked Eggs
+How to Make Perfect Hard Cooked Eggs on the Stovetop

 - Place the eggs in saucepan large enough to hold them in a single layer.
 Add cold water to cover eggs by 1 inch.
 Heat over high heat just to boiling.